robert-waggott/ev-charger-route-planner/README.md

 ## In progress

--   [ ] Retrieve saved routes
+-   [ ] Retrieve saved routes and allow them be opened on page load

 ## Todo

 -   [ ] Add in a toast when a route has been saved -> https://react-hot-toast.com/
+-   [ ] Refactor maptiler url so it's shared across components
 -   [ ] Map incidents
 -   [ ] Display instructions
 -   [ ] Ability to change map tiles
 -   [ ] Create/implement the EV algorithm
+-   [ ] Extend startup tasks to run `npm test`

+## Nice to have

 -   [ ] Replace this with a trello board!

-## Nice to have

 -   [ ] Suggesting places to grab a coffee/use the toilet whilst EV is charging
 -   [ ] Suggest walking/cycling instead